 Results

 The normal approximation was, as expected, not suitable for use when fewer than 100 events occurred.
 The Tiwari method and the Dobson method of calculating confidence intervals produced similar estimates and either was suitable when the expected or observed numbers of events were 10 or greater.
-The accuracy of the CIs was robust to the number of categories with no events occurring in them, the distribution of the events across the categories (i.e. the degree of clustering) and the distribution of the sampling populations likely to occur in real life.
+The accuracy of the CIs was not influenced by the distribution of the events across categories (i.e. the degree of clustering, the age distributions of the sampling populations and the number of categories with no events occurring in them).

 Conclusions

 DSRs should not be given when the total observed number of events is less than 10.
-The Dobson method might be considered the preferred method due to the formulae being simpler than that of the Tiwari method.
+The Dobson method might be considered the preferred method due to the formulae being simpler than that of the Tiwari method and the coverage being slightly more accurate .

 Keywords

 Direct standardisation.
 Monte Carlo simulation.
 Confidence interval coverage.
-Tiwari, Dobson
+Tiwari.
+Dobson.

 Background